 LEARN | CONNECT | ACT

-A new study from thw University of British Columbia suggests that developing positive experiences in nature at a young age can influence attitudes and behaviors towards nature as adults.
-The study researchers interviewed 50 university students between the ages of 18 to 25.
-Of the group, 87 percent of study respondents who played outside as children expressed a continued love of nature as young adults.
-Of that group, 84 percent said taking care of the environment was a priority.
+A University of British Columbia study finds that providing positive childhood experiences in nature, such as outdoor school programs, may help to develop care for the environment in adults.
+The study found that 87 per cent of study respondents who played outside as children expressed a continued love of nature as young adults.
+Of that group, 84 per cent said taking care of the environment was a priority.